-Visitors who wish to provide feedback may do so through our feedback form, phone at 416-535-5134, or email at email@example.com.
-Our Visitor Experience team is also available in-person to speak with you during museum hours.
-All feedback will be directed to the Visitor Experience Manager.
+Visitors who wish to provide feedback may do so through our feedback form, by phone at 416-530-5134, or by email at firstname.lastname@example.org.
+Our Visitor Services team is also available in-person to speak with you during museum hours.
+All feedback will be directed to the Visitor Services Manager.

 Visitors can expect to hear back within 72 hours.